Discovering the Alsace Region

 The Alsace Region acts daily to meet the requirements of its inhabitants Since 1982, the French regions have been governed by a Regional Council headed by its President.
 Philippe Richert is the President of the Alsace Regional Council.
 Since 1986, regional councillors are elected by universal suffrage.

 The Alsace Regional Council consists of 47 regional councillors who vote on the Region’s decisions.
-They are elected for a 4-year term mandate.
+They are elected for a 5-year term mandate.

 The Regional Council votes once a year on the Region’s budget, thus deciding the major regional action priorities.
-It also meets several times along the year.
+The Council meets several times throughout the year.

 Find out more

 The Region of Alsace promotes the development of not only major but also medium sized cities.
 In order to ensure that all its population enjoys the same level of access to equipment and services, the fragile rural and urban areas and the Vosges Massif benefit from specific support.

 The Alsace Region devotes a significant proportion of its budget to education.
 It is building and modernising Alsace’s existing 103 secondary schools and 31 Apprenticeship Training Centres, contributing to university funding, encouraging the development of New IT and Communication Technologies and supporting student international mobility.